 The rational economic consumer considers fuel savings over the full lifetime of a vehicle, discounting future fuel savings to present value.
-This requires the consumer to know how long the vehicle will remain in operation (L), the distances to be travelled in each future year [M(t)], the reduction (ε) in the rate of fuel consumption (G), and the future price of fuel.
+This requires the consumer to know how long the vehicle will remain in operation (L), the distances to be traveled in each future year (M(t)), the reduction (ε) in the rate of fuel consumption (G), and the future price of fuel.
 A formula for continuous discounting of future fuel savings is presented below as equation 1.
-If the price of fuel can be assumed to be constant over time (P_t = P_o), the discounting formula simplifies, as shown in the second half of equation 1.
+If the price of fuel can be assumed to be constant over time ($P_t = P_o$), the discounting formula simplifies, as shown in the second half of equation 1.
 In general, the information consumers will have on fuel consumption will be a test cycle number.
-Thus, the consumer must also estimate the fuel economy that will be achieved in real world driving, based on the official estimate.
+Thus, the consumer must also estimate the fuel economy that will be achieved in real world driving based on the official estimate.
 Finally, the consumer must know how to make a discounted present value calculation, or must know how to obtain one.
 The importance of uncertainties in all the factual information required to calculate the present value of fuel savings will be taken up below, as will the ability or willingness of consumers to make such calculations.

 Equation 1.
-Lifetime discounted present value
+Lifetime Discounted Present Value

-$$V{L} = \int{t=0}^{L} P(t) M{0} e^{-\delta t} \left(G{0} - G{0} (1-\varepsilon) \right) e^{-rt} dt = \frac{1}{\delta + r} \left[1 - e^{-(\delta + r)L} \right] P{0} M{0} \left(G{0} - G{0} (1-\varepsilon) \right)$$
+$$V{L} = \int{t=0}^{L} P(t) M{0} e^{-\delta t} G{0} - G{0}(1-\varepsilon) e^{-rt} dt = \frac{1}{\delta + r} \left[-e^{-(\delta + r)L} \right] M{0} G{0} - G{0}(1-\varepsilon)$$ e = base of naperian logarithms

-- P(t) = price of fuel, for simplicity of exposition only assumed to be P_0 for all t; - M_0 = annual kilometres travelled for a new vehicle; - e = base of naperian logarithms; - $-\delta$ = rate of decline in vehicle use per year (-0.04); - G = base year fuel consumption (1/100 km); - ε = fractional decrease in fuel consumption; - r = consumer discount rate; - L = vehicle lifetime, in years.
+P(t) = price of fuel, for simplicity of exposition only assumed to be P_0 for all t

+M_0 = annual kilometers traveled for a new vehicle

+$-\delta$ = rate of decline in vehicle use per year (-0.04)

+G = base year fuel consumption (1/100km)

+ε = fractional decrease in fuel consumption

+r = consumer discount rate

+L =vehicle lifetime, in years

 2.1.
-Market "failures" or imperfections
+Market "Failures" or Imperfections

 The literature on consumer evaluation of energy efficiency improvements to energy using durable goods has, until recently, focused on market imperfections and discount rates.
-Energy economists have identified several forms of market failure1 to explain the high discount rates consumers appear to apply to future energy savings (e.g. Howarth and Sanstad, 1995; ACEEE, 2007; Train, 1985):
+Energy economists have indentified several forms of market failure1 to explain the high discount rates consumers appear to apply to future energy savings (e.g., Howarth and Sanstad, 1995; ACEEE, 2007; Train, 1985):

-- 1. Principal agent conflicts;
+- 1. Principal Agent Conflicts

-- 2. Information asymmetry;
+- 2. Information Asymmetry

-- 3. Imperfect information;
+- 3. Imperfect Information

-- 4. Transaction costs;
+- 4. Transaction Costs

-- 5. Bounded rationality;
+- 5. Bounded Rationality

-- 6. Lack of skills to perform necessary calculations;
+- 6. Lack of Skills to Perform Necessary Calculations

-- 7. External costs;
+- 7. External Costs

-- 8. Consumer myopia.
+- 8. Consumer Myopia

-2.1.1 Principal agent conflicts
+2.1.1.
+Principal Agent Conflicts